themorlan/openREM/docs/systemdiagram.rst

 2: DICOM Store node
 ^^^^^^^^^^^^^^^^^^^
 Any DICOM Store can be used, as long as it can be used to call the OpenREM import script.
 A built-in store is available, but not recommended for production use.
 See :doc:`netdicom-nodes` for more details.
-Conquest is the recommended DICOM Store service to use.
+Orthanc or Conquest are the recommended DICOM Store services to use; see :ref:`_installdicomstore` for installation notes and the :ref:`configure_third_party_DICOM` section for configuration help.

 3: Database
 ^^^^^^^^^^^